 Criticising politics framed as causing harm

 As a researcher into the relationship described briefly above between this elite ideology, (which the sociologist Erik Kaufmann labels as ‘left-modernism’) and its interactions with psychotherapy I was very interested to witness the recent furore at a letter written to the BPS magazine, by Dr Kirsty Miller.
-The fallout around this letter constituted an example of the way in which this ideology functions in synergy with psychotherapy – employing personalised, psychotherapeutic language of psychological harm to protect itself from outside critique of its ideological assumptions.
+The fallout around this letter constituted an example of the way in which this ideology functions in synergy with psychotherapy – employing the personalised, psychotherapeutic language of psychological harm to protect itself from the outside critique of its ideological assumptions.

 Fireworks began when Dr Miller wrote a relatively mild letter suggesting that this ideology which she euphemised under the term ‘social justice’ should be detached from the psychological sciences with instead greater focus given to attaining scientific objectivity.
 This letter was offered as a lone counterpoint to the orthodox view which embraced the ‘social justice’ viewpoint.
 Responses were interesting, in that Miller’s comment was perceived not as a critique of ideological over-reach or ideological encroachment on a professional field.
 Instead, her letter was (almost entirely) responded to as if it were a personal attack against the disadvantaged – something which could be considered ‘harmful’ to minorities, ‘racist’, and even so poisonous that it would even destroy the ambitions of minorities who were previously considering a career in the psychological services (smashing their dreams by not accepting the ideological premise of intersectionality and related paradigms).
 It was couched overwhelmingly in terms that suggested that this act of criticism constituted personal, psychological harm against hypothetical minorities which had to be protected by the benevolent censoring of Miller’s letter.